‘B’ Force Borneo

 WX12884 Dorizzi Thomas Henry – d.
 Ranau (1) 11.3.45 Tom reaches Ranau No. 1 Camp.
 He dies of beri beri on 11 March 1945 aged 31 years and was buried at Ranau No.1 Camp Cemetery.

 WX8092 Dunn, Corp.
 Charles Henry – d.
 Sandakan (1) 21.3.45 of malaria.
 His body was also recovered from grave at No. 1 Camp.
-Charlie Dunn was the oldest of the 2/4th soldiers to die at Sandakan aged 44 years.
+Charlie Dunn was the oldest of the 2/4th soldiers to die at Sandakan aged 44 years and was father to three young daughters.

 WX9230 Evans, Walter Cyril – d.16 June 1945 malaria aged 43 years Sandakan-Ranau Track near Kolapis – a tributary of Labuk River which crosses the Track about 45 miles from Sandakan.
 He escaped Sandakan 1 and was found in a known grave (information from ‘Sandakan A Conspiracy of Silence’ by Lynette Ramsay Silver).